DalDevWorks/devworks_website/_posts/2017-05-06-zerotodeploy.markdown

 Looking for tooling to bring your app to reality?
 Want to develop skills over the summer to prepare for Co-op?
 Learn the basics of web applications?
 We got you covered!

-Zero to Deploy: The Basics will introduce some of the tools used by some of the biggest start-ups such Twitter, Shopify, GitHub and Airbnb.
+Zero to Deploy: The Basics will introduce some of the tools used by some of the biggest start-ups such as Twitter, Shopify, GitHub and Airbnb.
 We will dive into the concepts such as Model-View-Controller(MVC), continuous integration (CI) and version control.
 We’ll learn these concepts by applying them during the workshop so you can see how it works first-hand.
 Indeed, by then end of the workshop you will have a fully-functioning and hosted web application.
 Here are the tools